shivamnarware/DSA/README.md

 # Data-Structures-And-Algorithms
-## Data Structure implemented in JAVA
+Basic DSA are implemented which I learned in Coding Blocks.

+# Coding Language is JAVA
 ### Linked List